 Celebrate May Day with the Calstock Giant

-This spring – May 6th to be exact! – Calstock will host an annual event like no other.
+Every spring Calstock hosts an annual event like no other.
 Based upon the romantic legend of Tamara and Tavy, the Calstock Giant is a lively parade through the village that can’t be missed!

 Calstock is a friendly village located along the banks of the River Tamar in Cornwall, a designated area of Outstanding Natural Beauty, but each year it has a rather unusual visitor!
 Beginning just before the famous Calstock Viaduct, the Calstock Giant leads the village on a playful progression through the streets, knocking on windows and celebrating May Day with traditional Cornish music.
 Don’t let this keep you quiet though – pots and pans are just as welcome as traditional instruments, so be sure to make some noise!